Classic Nature Books for Lovers of the Outdoors

 An example of American nature writing at its finest, A Year in the Fields by John Burroughs, describes his observations throughout spring, summer, autumn and winter.
 Exploring the four seasons’ effect on the country and its inhabitants, this classic book is charming and interesting and is highly recommended for all lovers of nature writing.

-Classic Books about Birds
+Classic Nature Books About Birds

 Our Native Songsters – By Anne Pratt